Q&A: Low-Carbohydrate Diets: Effective for Weight Loss but at What Cost?

 struggled to adhere to and lose weight on low-fat diets.
 No significant

-differences in adherence or weight loss for low-carb diets. |
+differences in adherence or weight loss for low-carbohydrate diets. |

-Low-carb diets are more
+Low-carbohydrate diets are more

 effective for insulin-resistant individuals regardless of adherence, unlike